rHermes/adventofcode/README.md

 This was the second ok problem of the year.
 My placing was bad, but at this point I care more about getting more good problems.

+#### 15

+And I placed again!
+On part two, I got 57 place!
+I didn't expect this as I was doing very not so well on part one, but I guess a bunch of factors played in my advantage.
+I didn't actually extend the grid, I just calculated the values for each field.
+I also noticed that we wrapped back to 1, instead of 0.
+Instead of trying to figure out how to do that neatly, I just did it with a range expression.

+I got some sad news today, that a winter half marathon I was running got canceled, I guess this is some sort of consolation price :P

 ### 2020